Linaro/lava/doc/v2/multinodeapi.rst

 ^^^^^^
  ``lava-role list``

-Prints a list of all roles within this multi-node job, separated by whitespace.::
+Prints a list of all roles within this MultiNode job, separated by whitespace.::

     #!/bin/sh